 To make it easier for you to find everything you need, we have moved our guidance, templates, FAQ document and other resources to support your Athena Swan Charter award submission to the Athena Swan Member Network Group on Connect.
 These resources are only available to members via Connect.

 The framework used to support and transform gender equality within higher education (HE) and research has undergone a paradigm shift from prescription, to autonomy and flexibility.

 Diversity monitoring data and the UK Athena Swan Charter

-We are revising our data monitoring guidance to give more clarity when collecting data that relates to sex as a protected characteristic and the Equality Act 2010, and when collecting data for work to create a more inclusive culture.
-We are working with the sector-led Athena Swan Governance Committee to make these changes and will share with the sector in the coming weeks.
-You can read more about this here.
+We have revised our data monitoring guidance to give more clarity when collecting data that relates to sex as a protected characteristic and the Equality Act 2010, and when collecting data for work to create a wider inclusive culture.

 Key enhancements of the transformed UK Athena Swan Charter

 Below are the key areas of the Athena Swan framework that have undergone a transformation.

 Supports greater inclusivity for people in all roles, of all gender identities, and those facing intersectional inequalities.
 It also empowers participants to make active commitments in line with their gender equality goals, as well as recognise and reward gender equality work.

 Provides greater clarity and transparency on expectations at each award level, including decision-making at assessment, and enabling greater flexibility for applicants to focus on priority areas.